IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 modulation format, the FEC etc.

-The controller, when asked to set up a client connectivity service, needs to find a WDM tunnel suitable to comply the DWDM port parameters.
+The controller, when asked to set up a client connectivity service, needs to find a DWDM tunnel suitable to comply the DWDM port parameters.

 The setup of a client connectivity service between two muxponders is